Skip to content

 Take a screenshot

-Click the Take Screenshot button in the plot controls at the bottom to capture your current view.
-Screenshots are saved as PNG files with a timestamp, and also copied to the clipboard.
+Click Take Screenshot in the plot controls at the bottom to capture the current view.
+Screenshots are saved as timestamped PNG files and copied to the clipboard.